julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-This JSON-LD snippet represents just the surface, or "the tip of the iceberg."
+This JSON-LD snippet represents just "the tip of the iceberg."
 It illustrates one step toward realizing the broader vision of the Semantic Web: a network of linked, machine-readable data that can be shared and understood across systems.
 Behind it lies the challenge of organizing these pieces of information in ways that different systems can interpret consistently.
 Achieving this level of interoperability requires consensus on metadata standards and structures.

-To address these challenges, Linked Open Usable Data (LOUD) introduces a framework designed to bring the Semantic Web's vision, specifically tailored for cultural heritage data.

 -->